teebr/Influx-Arduino/README.md

 1. first convert the .crt file to a binary cer file (not base64 encoding for text):
-`openssl base64 -d -in </location/of/cert/name>.crt  -out certs/,<name>.cer`
+`openssl base64 -d -in </location/of/cert/name>.crt  -out certs/<name>.cer`

-1. now upload (obviously change the port name to whatever you need) ./winc1500-uploader -port /dev/cu.usbmodemXXXX -certs certs
+1. now upload (obviously change the port name to whatever you need) `./winc1500-uploader -port /dev/cu.usbmodemXXXX -certs certs`

 ### Encoding authentication details
 To add authentication, need to convert to base64: